 This business plan reinforces the alliance’s primary focus on transforming markets for energy efficiency for customers across all four Northwest states.
 Complementing this primary focus for 2025-2029, the alliance will also explore how to accelerate the adoption of grid-enabled end-use technologies through market transformation, advance strategies to reduce greenhouse gas emissions through market transformation and advance the equitable delivery of energy efficiency benefits to Northwest consumers through market transformation.

 The regional outreach and comment period was open from June 28 - August 9.
 NEEA would like to thank and acknowledge all the organizations and individuals that took time to provide comments on the draft Strategic + Business Plans.
-All feedback from the region is being collected and reviewed by NEEA’s Board of Directors at its public workshop on September 11, 2023.
-The final plan will be voted on at the December Board meeting.
+All feedback from the region was reviewed by NEEA’s Board of Directors at its public workshop on September 11, 2023.
+The final draft Strategic and Business Plans are currently under Board review.

 NEEA’s Board of Directors kicked off development of the draft 2025 -2029 Strategic + Business Plans at a public workshop in September 2021.
 The Board led a collaborative process to develop the draft Plan throughout 2022 and 2023.
 NEEA solicited comments from energy efficiency stakeholders and other interested parties during an open, transparent comment period from June 28, 2023 - August 4, 2023.